liquidvisual/prototypes/src/_docs/page-layouts/preferences.md

 title: Preferences
 ---

+# Warning: This page is still in progress

 # Preferences

 The output of preferences appears to work fine when dropped directly into the content stage of the Application Frame.